kajuberdut/pytest-timekeeper/README.md

 ## Customizing Output

-pytest_timekeeper will call the finalize() method of a special Writer object after all tests have completed.
-This defaults to a a writer that simply creates a json file in the current working directory.
-There are writers included for Posting to a web address and printing in the pytest final report, or you can create your own Writer.
+After all tests are run pytest_timekeeper call the finalize() method of a whatever Writer object is set.
+This defaults to pytest_timekeeper.writers.JsonWriter. pytest_timekeeper has several built-in writers.

 Here is an example of using the built in PostWriter to post results as json to a web address.